Notifications

 Overview

-Also known as the Material Safety Data Sheet (MSDS), the Safety Data Sheet (SDS) is a detailed informational document prepared by the manufacturer.
-It's like an instruction manual that includes the properties of each chemical; the physical, health, and environmental hazards; protective measures; and safety precautions for handling, storing, and transporting the product.
+A Safety Data Sheet (SDS) is a detailed informational document prepared by the manufacturer.
+It's like an instruction manual that describes the properties of each chemical; physical, health and environmental hazards; protective measures; and safety precautions for handling, storing and transporting the product.
 The SDS allows Walmart to determine if and how your products are regulated regarding storage, shipment, and disposal (in the event of damages).
+In this guide, we’ll explain when you need an SDS and how to find it.

-Safety Data Sheets (SDS) provide critical information to ensure that products are handled accurately.
-The following products that meet the Walmart definition of a chemical, aerosol and battery/battery-containing products may require an SDS.
+Safety Data Sheets (SDS) provide critical information so items are handled accurately.
+Items that contain and meet the Walmart definition of a chemical, aerosol or battery may require an SDS.

 SDS required